 An encrypted, password-protected WiFi is a must in this day and age.
-With more people than ever relying on WiFi than ever, the hunger for open, fast WiFi networks is real.
-Don’t think that your neighbors won’t use your WiFi network just because they have their own — they will, and they might not even know about it.
+With more people than ever relying on WiFi, the hunger for open, fast WiFi networks is real.
+Don’t think that your neighbors won’t use your WiFi network just because they have their own — they will.

 Just like lanes on the highway, there are multiple WiFi channels on which a WiFi router can broadcast.
 Even though most countries have six non-overlapping channels (1, 6, 11, and 14), many users leave their router set on the default channel, which is usually either Channel 1 or Channel 6.